 - Require a gas line for your garage

 With all three garage heaters, you also have to consider the size of the heater you need for your garage.
-That being said, be aware of your garage’s size in square footage, the height of your garage ceiling, insulation, and other details that will affect the overall performance of your garage heater.
+That said, be aware of your garage’s size in square footage, the height of your garage ceiling, insulation, and other details that will affect the overall performance of your garage heater.